TeyimPila/copenotes/README.md

 - Add authentication and authorization to make sure that only authorized users can use the app
 - Add ability for update user and message details from the dashboard
 - Deploy to a live environment: I would have loved to host this but Heroku took away our free tier 🥲.
 Alternatives are not as good but this will be a nice challenge
+- Make the API more performant by setting up and full DBMS and using better queries

 ## Folder Structure
 ```text